 - (S)AE management planning and (S)AE management

-- Case narratives, incl. description, reconstruction and related research
+- Handling case narratives, incl. description, reconstruction and related research

 - Preparing your reports to competent authorities and ethics committees